eggheadio/eggheadio-course-notes/courses/synchronize-client-and-server-state-in-react-using-apollo-client-a45b3b89/notes/06_egghead-use-the-retrylink-in-apollo-to-retry-queries-after-an-error.md

 <TimeStamp start="01:00" end="01:10">

-[RetryLink](https://www.apollographql.com/docs/react/api/link/apollo-link-retry/) is an amazing tool that allows us to resend query's with custom parameters such as as `delay` and how often we want to it retry.
+[RetryLink](https://www.apollographql.com/docs/react/api/link/apollo-link-retry/) is an amazing tool that allows us to resend queries with custom parameters such as as `delay` and how often we want to it retry.

 </TimeStamp>